medbuddy-hq/medbuddy-backend/README.md

 # MedBuddy Backend

-**MedBuddy** is an mobile application designed to help patients adhere to their medication schedules.
+**MedBuddy** is an web application designed to help patients adhere to their medication schedules.
 By storing dosage information and sending timely reminders, MedBuzz ensures patients can follow their prescribed treatments more effectively, and a medical practitioner can monitor the progress of each of his/her patients.

 ## Table of Contents